-KIO-101 focuses on patients with OPRA+.
-KIO-101 is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of DHODH.
-We believe KIO-101 to be best-in-class with picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
+KIO-104 focuses on patients with Posterior Non-Infectious Uveitis.
+KIO-104 is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of DHODH.
+We believe KIO-104 to be best-in-class with picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
 In a 14-day good laboratory practice intravenous repeated dose toxicity study in rats, no adverse or test item related effects were observed in any of the tested parameters (mortality, clinical observations, ophthalmoscopy, body weight and food consumption, hematology and coagulation, clinical biochemistry, organ weight, pathology, and histopathology) at the highest doses tested (1.0 mg/kg).
-In the fourth quarter of 2021, we reported top-line safety and tolerability data from a Phase 1b proof-of-concept study evaluating KIO-101 in patients with ocular surface inflammation.
-As a further sign of safety, there were zero clinically significant laboratory (including liver enzymes) findings observed in both healthy patients and those with ocular surface inflammation.
-We expect to initiate a Phase 2 clinical trial in the first quarter of 2023.
-KIO-101 (formerly known as PP-001) was acquired through the acquisition of Panoptes Pharma GmbH in the fourth quarter of 2020.
+Clinical proof-of-concept of the potential for the active pharmaceutical ingredient in KIO-104 has been demonstrated in multiple non-clinical and clinical studies.
+This includes a first-in-human, open-label, phase 1 clinical trial, which investigated the use of KIO-104 for treating Posterior Non-Infectious Uveitis.
+Results, which were reported in October 2022, showed that a single intravitreal injection of KIO-104 decreased intraocular inflammation in a dose-dependent fashion, and improved visual acuity significantly during the duration of the study.
+Further, KIO-104 reduced macular edema (swelling) which if unchecked, can lead to permanent vision loss.
+The drug was well tolerated, with no serious side effects on intraocular tissues or other serious adverse events observed.
+We are currently planning a Phase 2b trial for KIO-104 in Posterior Non-Infectious Uveitis to begin in late 2024.